Neymar: 2025: Injuries, match-winning performances and avoiding relegation

+2026–

+On 6 January 2026, Neymar extended his contract with Santos until the end of the year.
+On 26 February, he led Santos to a 2–1 victory over Vasco da Gama, scoring both goals.
+On 26 July, he scored twice against Chapecoense in a 2–2 draw, scoring the equaliser from the penalty spot in the final minutes of the game.
+On 4 August, Neymar assisted the only goal as Santos defeated Remo 1–0 in the 2026 Copa do Brasil to progress to the quarter-finals, however, after the match tension was ignited between the two teams, with Neymar being captured on video taunting the staff of Remo by shouting "eliminated, eliminated".
+On 13 August, Neymar was decisive in the Copa Sudamericana match against Macará, assisting both goals in a 2–1 comeback victory.

+In September 2026, during a match against rivals Palmeiras which sealed Santos' elimination from the national cup, Neymar suffered another thigh injury, being subbed off at half-time.
+He was also at the centre of controversy weeks later; after being caught mocking the Atlético Mineiro players after a 2–0 home win for the first leg of the Copa Sudamericana quarter-finals, he was himself a target of mockery after the club's elimination on penalties.

 International career

 2010–2012: Senior debut and first major tournaments

 Neymar at a press conference for Brazil in August 2010.
 He made his senior debut that month aged 18.

 Following Neymar's performances for Santos in their successful early 2010 season, including winning the 2010 Copa do Brasil, in which he was the top goalscorer, and the 2010 Campeonato Paulista, in which he scored 14 goals, former Brazilian football players Pelé and Romário reportedly urged coach Dunga to take Neymar to the 2010 World Cup.
 Although the opinion that Neymar deserved a place in Dunga's squad went as far as a 14,000 signature petition, and despite the pressure on Dunga to pick Neymar, he was omitted from both the squad of 23, and the stand-by list.
 Although Dunga described Neymar as "extremely talented", he said that the 18-year-old had not been tested sufficiently on the international level to earn a World Cup spot and he had failed to impress enough while on international duty.

 On 26 July 2010, Neymar was selected for the first time in the Brazil senior team by new head coach Mano Menezes for a friendly match against the United States to be played in East Rutherford, New Jersey.
 On 10 August 2010, he made his debut with the national team in that game, aged 18 years old, starting the match and wearing the number 11 jersey.
 He scored on his debut after 28 minutes, a header coming from an André Santos cross in a 2–0 win for Brazil.
 On 1 March 2011, Neymar said: "Being on the Brazilian team is a privilege.
 There are some marvelous players and I'm very happy to be among them."